nemonik/hands-on-DevOps-gen2/README.md

 ### 10.1.1.
 Installing Ansible

 The following sub-sections detail how to install [Ansible](https://github.com/ansible/ansible).
-Skip to the section that applies to your host.
+Skip to the section that applies for your supported host.

 ### 10.1.2.
 On OSX, install the Xcode Command Line tools